 Otherwise, we’ll keep on going come hell or high water.
 And we’ll probably meet a great deal of high water with waves of up to 10 meters possible.

 Living conditions on board are crammed, to say the least.
-The boat is around 8.5m by 1.7 meters and will play home to six people for nearly two months.
+The boat is around 8.5m by 1.7 meters and will play home to five people for nearly two months.
 It’s pretty much back to basics.
 There are no showers, no toilets, no sinks, heaters, hairdryers (not that I really need one), nor TV.
 Walking is not an option and the boat is constantly moving, making seasickness in the first weeks a very high possibility.

 Blisters will form on hands and bottoms, feet and anywhere else the body makes contact with the boat or oars.
 You are constantly wet and the saltwater will not easily wash off.
 The sleeping area is very confined and there is the constant threat of being hit by other (far larger) boats.

 The team will row for two hours on, two hours off.
 In the off time, we have to maintain the boat, clean ourselves, and eat.
 Whatever time left is used to sleep.
 So why the hell do it, I hear you scream…

 The trip is also a once (or maybe twice) in a lifetime experience that will help me discover myself, that will challenge me to my extreme limits, and give me the opportunity to raise funds for people who dedicate their lives to helping others.
 I want to do it for those - like my brother and many others - who can't.